seng438-winter-2024/seng438-a2-GoodGuyCuban/seng438-a2-team_number.md

 # 4 How the team work/effort was divided and managed

 We liked the idea of pair testing from the last lab and decided to conduct our test in pairs for this lab as well.
 We split ourselves into groups of 2 and assigned one group to test the Range class and another group to test the DataUtilities Class.
 In these groups, each member evaluated three methods, guaranteeing that, upon completion of all tests, we achieved coverage for at least five methods per class.
+An important lesson we learnt was how much easier testing is when work is split up.

 # 5 Difficulties encountered, challenges overcome, and lessons learned